leahbannon/markdown-page/index.md

 This is just plain paragraph text.

+* This is a link to a [helpful guide for markdown](https://guides.github.com/features/mastering-markdown/).
+* This is a helpful tool for seeing your markdown code as you write it: [Dillinger.io](http://dillinger.io).
-This is a link to a [helpful guide for markdown](https://guides.github.com/features/mastering-markdown/).
-This is a link to an awesome [list of pages built on GitHub](http://gsa.github.io/Open-Data-Collaboration-Sandbox/website_examples/).
+* This is a link to an awesome [list of pages built on GitHub](http://gsa.github.io/Open-Data-Collaboration-Sandbox/website_examples/).